Byron Center Meats (Mobile) Butchering Cancelation Form

-Our 2023 schedule for mobile butchering is full.
-If you would like to be put on a waitlist for potential cancelations or openings, please fill out this form.
-Please do not call to see if “we can sneak you in….”
-The schedule is full from July-December.
+12/12/24 Our 2025 schedule for mobile butchering opened on June 1 and is full.
+If you would like to be put on a waitlist for potential cancellations, please fill out this form.
 We look at cancellation requests the month of your requested month to see if an appointment becomes available.
-The 2024 butchering schedule opened for requests on June 1, 2023.

 Harvest Options

-9/1/23 UPDATE: Due to the high demand for large animal harvesting, you’ll find our local harvesters are booked well into Fall and Winter of 2023 and might not be taking new appointments or have a waiting list.
-Our approved harvesters have limits of how many animals we can receive a week and that pushes their harvest schedule out several months.
+Our approved harvesters have limits of how many animals we can receive a week and that pushes their harvest schedule out several months, so make your appointments early!
 Feel free to contact more than one to see when they are scheduling animals.
-Please be courteous and let harvesters know if your numbers are less than what you booked or if you have to cancel.
+If you are bringing less animals than what you originally scheduled for or are double booked with two harvesters, please contact the harvester so other producers have a chance to bring animals in.

 Below is a list of harvest options for both USDA inspected and Not For Sale options.
 During peak season, it may take months to get your animals scheduled, so call as early as possible.
 We coordinate weekly deliveries of the animal carcasses.
 We do not accept self-kills or drop-offs.

-**By choosing BCM as your processor, you are consenting to receive text messages concerning your order & pick-up information to the number provided by you through our online ordering form or the phone number provided by your producer.
+**By choosing BCM as your processor, you and your customers are consenting to receive text messages concerning your order & pick-up information to the number provided by you.
 Keep in mind that standard message and data rates may apply and you can always reply STOP to opt out of future messages.

-616-893-2384 (Beef, Pork, Bison) – Our 2023 schedule is full, but if you would like to be put on a waitlist for potential cancellations, please fill out this form.
-For 2024 requests, please text 616-893-2384 with details of what type of animal and how many and the approximate month you’re looking for harvesting and someone will get back with you.
+616-893-2384 (Beef, Pork, Bison) – please text 616-893-2384 with details of what type of animal and how many and the approximate month you’re looking for harvesting and someone will get back with you.
 If we confirm the number of animals within 14 days of your appointment, and there are less animals at the actual appointment, you will be charged up to 50% of the charges for those “no show” animals.

 Curious how the process works?
 Watch our video HERE.